Composting Guide

 During the process, there’s a chance you might notice a funky odor coming from the pile.
 This will occur if you either add too many green materials or you have gotten the pile too wet.
 If this happens, turn the pile and don’t water it for a while until the situation resolves.

-Finished compost will be light and crumbly, it will smell good, and you won’t be able to recognize any of the original materials that you started out with.
+Finished compost will be light and crumbly.
+It will smell good, and you won’t be able to recognize any of the original materials.

 How much compost should you add to your garden?
-I like to place an inch or two on the surface of the soil in each of my raised beds in early spring and early fall.
-It isn’t necessary to turn it into the soil because the nutrients will move down into the soil all by themselves.
+I place an inch or two on the soil surface in each of my raised beds in spring and fall.
+It isn’t necessary to turn it into the soil.
+The nutrients will move down into the soil all by themselves.

 Making your own compost isn’t difficult and it makes such a great organic amendment!